lensesio/kafka-connect-kcql-smt/README.md

 #### Not supported
-Applying KCQL to value to use parts of the key.
+Applying SQL to value to use the message key fields or metadata.
+Coming soon!

 **0.1 (2017-05-16)**